philchalmers/SimDesign/README.md

 help(runSimulation)
 ```

-Go through the worked example to understand what the function inputs require, and try your luck walking through a debugging process though the `edit` argument (also very handy for writting the initial functions if you are comfortable with the debugging enviroment).
+Go through the worked example to understand what the function inputs require, and try your luck walking through a debugging process though the `edit` argument (also very handy for writing the initial functions if you are comfortable with the debugging environment).

+For additional information and instructions refer to the examples on the [wiki](https://github.com/philchalmers/mirt/wiki).